Babycham, a sparkling pear cider, was introduced to Britain in the early 1950s, and was an immediate success.

 The Gaymer Group was sold to C&C Group of Ireland for £43.5 million in 2009.
 Constellation Brands retained the rights to Babycham.

-The Shepton Mallet factory was bought back by the grandchildren of Francis Showering in 2016.
+The Shepton Mallet factory , the second largest producer of cider in Britain, was acquired by the grandchildren of Francis Showering in 2016.

 Brothers Drinks, controlled by the Showering family, acquired Babycham in 2021.

 One thought on “Perry good: a history of Babycham”

 As a former employee i think that the Showering brothers (sons of Sir Keith Showering) were the grandchildren of the late Mr Herbert Showering who was Chairman of the Company and not Francis Showering.

 During my 30 years at Showerings i spent 9 years as Chauffeur to Mr Herbert Showering at Compton Castle.

 Occasionally i drove the brothers to Millfield School.